gutsdkrishna/FasterFeasts-main/README.md

 ### Run Locally

-To run **Masala-Mingle** locally, run this command on your git bash:
+To run **Faster Feast** locally, run this command on your git bash:

 Linux and macOS: